googleprojectzero/winafl/README.md

 ## Custom mutators

 WinAFL supports loading a custom mutator from a third-party DLL.
-You need to implement `dll_mutate_testcase` in your DLL and provide the DLL path to WinAFL via `-l <path>` argument.
+You need to implement `dll_mutate_testcase` or `dll_mutate_testcase_with_energy` in your DLL and provide the DLL path to WinAFL via `-l <path>` argument.
 WinAFL invokes the custom mutator before all the built-in mutations, and the custom mutator can skip all the built-in mutations by returning a non-zero value.
+The `dll_mutate_testcase_with_energy` function is additionally provided an energy value that is equivalent to the number of iterations expected to run in the havoc stage without deterministic mutations.
 The custom mutator should invoke `common_fuzz_stuff` to run and make WinAFL aware of each new test case.
 Below is an example mutator that increments every byte by one:

 ```c
 u8 dll_mutate_testcase(char **argv, u8 *buf, u32 len, u8 (*common_fuzz_stuff)(char**, u8*, u32))